 If you’re planning to visit this year, here’s how to do it.

 An essential must-do for all visitors to Fasnacht is to buy the carnival badge, or ‘Plakette’, the profits of which go to cover some of the costs of the groups who take part in the parades (and with costumes and masks that take all year to make, those costs can mount up).

-Badges come in four varieties – copper, silver, gold and ‘bijou’ (jewel) – ranging from nine francs for copper and 100 francs for bijou.
+Badges come in four varieties – copper, silver, gold and ‘bijou’ (jewel) – with the prices ranging from 9 Swiss francs to 100 francs.
 Buy yours from an official carnival stall, street vendor or carnival participant, display it prominently on your person, and then you’re all set to party.